joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/03/07/us/biden-state-of-the-union/biden-plans-to-unveil-steps-to-reduce-housing-costs-in-his-state-of-the-union-speech

 **War in Gaza Presents Biden With Challenges at Home and Abroad**\
 `Domestic and international anger over Israel’s response to the Oct.
-7 attacks have complicated President Biden’s diplomatic and re-election efforts.`\
+7 attacks has complicated President Biden’s diplomatic and re-election efforts.`\
 https://nytimes.com/2024/03/07/us/politics/gaza-war-biden-state-union.html

 **The Subways Are Not a War Zone, Governor Hochul**\